asimihsan/notes/[article] going faster with python.md

 Another problem with the "omnipresent" approach is that there is no free lunch.
-There are many characteristics of a good software implementation, of which performance is only one [@tsui2010essentials], [@fowler1999refactoring].
+There are many characteristics of a good software implementation, of which performance is only one [@tsui2010essentials, chapter 9 'Implementation'], [@fowler1999refactoring, chapter 2 'Principles in Refactoring'].
 In no particular order some are:

 -   **Readability**: can be easily read and understood.
 -   **Maintainability**: can be easily modified, extended, and